dafyddcrosby/docs.daveops.net/docker.md

 docker build -t TAGNAME . # in dir of Dockerfile
 # create a docker container
 docker create TAGNAME
+# create and run a docker container, open a shell
+docker run --name CONTAINERNAME -it
 ```

 Docker compose